Our Recharge Rooms are immersive

 bio-experiential spaces designed for recovery.

 Studio Elsewhere’s Recharge Rooms are immersive biophilic private spaces that include music, scent, lighting, and sound, designed with research support from the Abilities Research Center at the Icahn School of Medicine at Mount Sinai to address trauma, anxiety, and stress and improve cognitive performance.
-We partner with studio-lab EMBC on original music scores utilizing effective psychoacoustic principles to create custom sonicscape for these environments.

 This bio-experiential technology has been designed for elite athletes in the past to assist with emotional regulation and mental focus.
 The experience is entirely voice-activated.